 When we think of someone with arthritis, often an image of an elderly person pops into our mind.

 However, this is not always the case as it can affect people much younger than those in their twilight years.
 Statistics from a study carried out by Arthritis Australia stated that over 2.5 million arthritis sufferers are still of a working age.
-Arthritis is actually the leading cause of disability in people aged over fifty-five and the reason they will visit a chiropractor to help ease arthritic pain.
+Arthritis is one of the leading cause of disability in people aged over fifty-five and the reason they will visit a chiropractor to try to reduce the symptoms of arthritic pain.